-- 12. Prepare Tribal Development Plan: On the basis of the social assessment and in consultation with the affected Indigenous Peoples' communities, Consultant shall prepare an Tribal Development Plan that sets out the measures through which the project will ensure that (a) tribal affected by the project receive culturally appropriate social and economic benefits; and (b) when potential adverse effects on tribal are identified, those adverse effects are avoided, minimized, mitigated, or compensated for.
-(See Annexure X for indicative contents of TDP). - 13.
+- ix.
+The Consultant in the ESMP shall provide implementation schedule for measures that must be carried out as part of the project, showing phasing and coordination with overall project implementation plans; and estimated cost and sources of funds for implementing the ESMP (integrated into the total project cost tables). - x.
+The relevant sections of ESMP prepared shall be incorporated into the bidding document.
+The Consultant shall ensure implementation costs of mitigation measures and actions is integrated into the project's overall planning, design, budget, and implementation. - xi.
+Prepare Resettlement Action Plan: The scope and level of detail of the resettlement plan vary with the magnitude and complexity of resettlement.
+The plan shall be prepared based on social assessment survey and should cover the impacts on the community and other adversely affected groups and mitigation measures.
+(See Annexure X for indicative contents of RAP). - xii.
+Prepare Tribal Development Plan: On the basis of the social assessment and in consultation with the affected Indigenous Peoples' communities, Consultant shall prepare an Tribal Development Plan that sets out the measures through which the project will ensure that (a) tribal affected by the project receive culturally appropriate social and economic benefits; and (b) when potential adverse effects on tribal are identified, those adverse effects are avoided, minimized, mitigated, or compensated for.
+(See Annexure X for indicative contents of TDP). - xiii.
 Develop Labor Management Procedures.
 The consultant shall help MPWD to develop and implement written labor management procedures applicable to the project.
 These procedures will set out the way in which project workers will be managed, in accordance with the requirements of national law and this ESS.
 It will cover the following aspects: a) Provisions on the treatment of direct, contracted, community, and primary supply workers; b) Requirements on terms and conditions of work, non-discrimination and equal opportunity and workers organizations; c) Provisions on child labor and forced labor; d) Requirements on occupational health and safety, in keeping with the World Bank Group's Environmental, Health, and Safety Guidelines (EHSG); e) grievance mechanism for these workers and f) Estimate the total number of workers including contracted and migrant workers, the skill requirement and timing and the associated risks and the facilities to be provided as per the World Bank Group occupational health and safety requirements.